Uganda Hotel and Tourism Training Institute: Renovations

 Beginning in May 2018, major renovations, are expected to start at the institute, to improve the infrastructure and raise training standards to international levels.
 The renovations are funded by a World Bank loan to the tune of US$7 million.
-The renovations and upgrade, to increase the hotel room count to 50 rooms were fagged off by Ephraim Kamuntu, the Uganda Minister of Tourism, Wildlife and Antiquities, on Wednesday 25 April 2018.
+The renovations and upgrade, to increase the hotel room count to 50 rooms were flagged off by Ephraim Kamuntu, the Uganda Minister of Tourism, Wildlife and Antiquities, on Wednesday 25 April 2018.
 ROKO Construction Limited, a Ugandan construction firm was awarded the renovation contract.

+As of July 2024, civil works were estimated at 58 percent completion.
+The engineering, procurement and construction (EPC) contractor is reported as CRJE East Africa Limited.
+The new infrastructure includes an administration block, a classroom block, and a multi-purpose hall.
+A computer lab and a library, both with capacity of 90 students are part of the new construction, as well as a new state-of-the-art teaching kitchen.